-Southwest Airlines Paul Flaningan said only that his company was "aware of what is being talked about, and we are in constant communication with the TSA."
+Southwest Airlines Paul Flaningan said only that his company was "aware of what is being talked about, and we are in constant communication

-said Southwest was not bringing in extra workers specifically because of the threatened protest.
+He said Southwest was not bringing in extra workers specifically because of the threatened protest.

 Karen Pride, a spokeswoman for Chicago's Department of Aviation, which oversees O'Hare and Midway airports, would say only that the airports planned to bring in extra workers for the holiday, but she declined to address the potential effect of the protest.